Romanesque architecture: Church and cathedral façades and external decoration

-The churches of San Zeno Maggiore, Verona, and San Michele, Pavia, present two types of facade that are typical of Italian Romanesque, that which reveals the architectural form of the building, and that which screens it.
+The churches of San Zeno Maggiore, Verona, and San Michele, Pavia, present two types of façade that are typical of Italian Romanesque, that which reveals the architectural form of the building, and that which screens it.
 At San Zeno, the components of nave and aisles are made clear by the vertical shafts that rise to the level of the central gable and by the varying roof levels.
-At San Miniato al Monte the definition of the architectural parts is made even clearer by the polychrome marble, a feature of many Italian Medieval facades, particularly in Tuscany.
+At San Miniato al Monte the definition of the architectural parts is made even clearer by the polychrome marble, a feature of many Italian medieval façades, particularly in Tuscany.

 At San Michele the vertical definition is present as at San Zeno, but the rooflines are screened behind a single large gable decorated with stepped arcading.
 At Santa Maria della Pieve, Arezzo, this screening is carried even further, as the roofline is horizontal and the arcading rises in many different levels while the colonettes that support them have a great diversity of decoration.

 In the Rhineland and Netherlands the Carolingian form of west end known as the westwerk prevailed.
 Towers and apse of the western end are often incorporated into a multi-storey structure that bears little structural or visual relationship to the building behind it.
 These westwerks take a great variety of forms as may be seen at Maria Laach Abbey, St Gertrude, Nivelles, and St Serviatius, Maastricht.